Exact times thunderstorms expected to hit Yorkshire as yellow weather warning issued

-Yorkshire thunderstorms: When are thunderstorms expected to hit Leeds, York, Sheffield, Huddersfield, Wakefield, Barnsley, Beverley, Whitby, Dewsbury, Knaresborough and Grassington this weekend?
-Yellow weather warning issued across parts of region
+Yorkshire thunderstorms: When are thunderstorms expected to hit Leeds, York, Sheffield, Bradford, Scarborough, Huddersfield, Wakefield, Halifax, Beverley, Whitby, Dewsbury, Knaresborough and Grassington as yellow weather warning issued across parts of region

-Between 2pm and 9pm today (September 9) a few heavy showers and thunderstorms are possible that may lead to some disruption.
+Today (September 10) a few heavy showers and thunderstorms are possible that may lead to some disruption.

 Yorkshire residents can expect spray and sudden flooding which may result in difficult driving conditions and road closures, a chance of delays and cancellations to train and bus services, a slight chance of power cuts and a small chance that homes and businesses could be flooded quickly, with potential damage to some buildings from floodwater, lightning strikes, hail or strong winds.